17rajanprajapati/test-task/README.md

 - Show user details - API endpoint is `/v1/user` GET method
 - Edit user details - API endpoint is `/v1/user` PUT method
 - Image file upload to s3 bucket: API endpoint is `/v1/file/upload` POST method

+> Note: I have added mongo database dump in `database_dump` folder & also I have added postman collection file `Pratical Task.postman_collection.json` for Postman in which all the APIs are defined.